neumino/neumino.github.io/movies.md

-### Citizen Bio
+### Haunting of the Mary Celeste
-*Released on 2020-10-30, vote average 6*
+*Released on 2020-10-23, vote average 5.7*

-The stories of four of America’s most notorious biohackers and their relationships with Aaron Traywick, a self-proclaimed biohacker whose life took a tragic turn when he was mysteriously found dead at a meditation spa at the age of 28.
+Rachel, a concerned researcher, and her team have set out to sea to prove that the disappearance of a family and crew from a merchant ship was for reasons having to do with the supernatural.
+Her theory that those on the Mary Celeste vanished into a &#34;rift&#34; between dimensions proves true as the boat breaks down and her crew begins to vanish one by one.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/moyabKVvY1c?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/43-qprAq3mE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>